JanuszPelc/ChiVariate/README.md

 #### Student's t

 > A bell-shaped curve similar to the Normal but with heavier tails, making it more robust to outliers.
-The preferred tool for statistical inference, especially when sample sizes are small or the population's variance is unknown.
+The preferred tool for statistical inference, especially when sample sizes are small or the population variance is unknown.
 >
 >  *Complexity: Amortized `O(1)`.
 Tier 2.*